marcotoronto/rdm-test/content/05-2_Advanced_Deposit.md

 Spread the word about your research and improve your altmetrics by sharing your linked data on social media!

 Dataverse provides a `Share` button for
-1. each Dataverse collection
+1. Each Dataverse collection
-2. each dataset
+2. Each dataset

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/borealis-social-media.png" width="500"/> </p>